- <div style="background-image:url(/live/image/gid/201/width/1600/height/300/crop/1/52432_COLOURBOX37629309.rev.1570207650.jpg)"/>

 Students have participated in summer research internship programs in biostatistics and bioinformatics at the following universities:

-Employers hire our datas science students for internships and jobs:
+Employers recruit our data science students for internships and jobs:

 |Career Paths in Data Science|